The Best Things To Do in Moab, Utah

 The Best Things To Do In Moab

+#5.
 Canyonlands National Park

 When it comes to the best things to do in Moab, Utah, Canyonlands National Park is at the top.
 It spans almost 340,000 acres of canyons, rock formations, arches, mesas, and buttes just 33 miles southeast of Moab.

-The Green River and Colorado River divide these areas, but make it difficult to access the districts in single trips.
 If you’re planning on extending your stay in Moab to see Canyonlands, you’ll need to plan ahead and decide what you have time for.
 You might just need to return for another trip!

-The Island in the Skye district is considered the most accessible and easiest to see in a short trip from Moab.
 You can enjoy views from a paved highway and find trailheads for great hikes.
-The other districts require boats, hiking, and four-wheel driving, so let me know if you have info on these adventures!
+The other districts require boats, hiking, and four-wheel driving.

 The Best Things To Do In Moab